stefanpejcic/FOSSBilling-OpenPanel/README.md

 ## Installation

-- Download or git clone the CyberPanel.php file to your [FOSSBilling](https://github.com/FOSSBilling/FOSSBilling) installation at the following location: /library/Server/Manager
+- Download or git clone the OpenPanel.php file to your [FOSSBilling](https://github.com/FOSSBilling/FOSSBilling) installation at the following location: /library/Server/Manager

 ## Custom Package Values